 By working with an experienced personal injury lawyer, you have someone who will consider the life-long impact of CRPS and how this affects the value of your claim.

 Contact a Denver Personal Injury Lawyer Today

-If you were injured in a car crash and have recently been diagnosed with CRPS, you should contact the Law Office of Jennifer L. Donaldson.
+If you were injured in a car crash and have recently been diagnosed with CRPS, you should contact Donaldson Law, LLC.
 When suffering from such a serious and long-term injury, you need a highly experienced attorney to fight for your right to compensation.